tfiers/phd/sysimg/ReadMe.md

 - `repl_trace.jl` was generated like [here](https://julialang.github.io/PackageCompiler.jl/dev/examples/ohmyrepl.html), i.e. with `julia --trace-compile=repl_trace.jl`.
   In [my julia startup script](https://github.com/tfiers/dotfiles/blob/main/.julia/config/startup.jl), OhMyREPL was imported and configured.

-- `ijulia_trace` was similar; but with the cmdline option in a new "julia-trace" kernel.
+- We used to have an `ijulia_trace` as well (generated with the `--trace-compile` option in a new jupy kernel).
+But a sysimg generated with that cannot be used as kernel, alas (it doesn't startup).